IgorBuchelnikov/ObservableComputations/README.md

 The current version uses weak event handlers [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged]( https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) (weak events on the subscriber side).
 The event is unsubscribed from the weak handler in the finalizer of the ObservableComputations class.
 In most cases, this mechanism works correctly, but in some cases (presumably highly loaded WPF applications) object finalizers are not called and instances of the ObservableComputations classes accumulate in the f-reachible queue, leading to memory leaks.
 I'm currently working on switching to strong event handlers and adding an explicit unsubscribe API.

+## Unit test coverage

+The code is covered by unit tests by?% According to JetBrains DotCover.
+Does all the tests take? hours.

 ## How to install?
 ObservableComputations is available on [NuGet](https://www.nuget.org/packages/ObservableComputations/).